Xaki786/logseq-data/pages/Project Nirvana.md

-- Here are the list of goals which I want to achieve in 2024
+- Here are the list of goals which I want to achieve in 2024.
+Time frame to achieve this is
 - Javascript Mastery
   logseq.order-list-type:: number
 - Typescript Mastery